slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Warriors and worriers.
 Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
 This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
 -- Joyce Benenson*

+> *"A man is already halfway in love with any woman who listens to him."
+-- Brendan Behan*

 ### On love and romance

 > *"Love is the absence of judgement."